-Stopping from Remote Location (PTC or Remote Stop Signal) (Auto Mode)
+Stopping from Remote Location (Auto Mode)

-If the control receives a remote stop signal or the control detects the return of S1 voltage (PTC option installed), the generator set completes its normal shutdown sequence (Figure 3-3).
+If the control receives a remote stop signal, the generator set completes its normal shutdown sequence (Figure 3-3).
 (The remote stop signal is actually the removal of the remote start signal to the control.)